genesiscommunitysuccess/docs/docs/04_front-end/02_web-components/02_grids/02_data-grid.md

 A more light-weight grid for scenarios where you don't need the full power of [Ag-Grid](/front-end/web-components/grids/ag-grid/ag-grid-intro/).

 The `alpha-data-grid` component is used to display tabular data.
-The `alpha-data-grid-row` and `alpha-data-grid-cell` components are typically created programmatically by the parent grid but some authors may find it useful to create them manually.
+The `alpha-data-grid-row` and `alpha-data-grid-cell` components are typically created programmatically by the parent grid, but you may find it useful to create them manually.

 ## Set-up